detohm/asteroids/README.md

 # Asteroids
 This project is a clone of the "Asteroids" game for educational purpose.
 It provides minimal gameplay.
+It's built with C++ and SDL2.
 # Features
 This project provides the following features,
 - Player can use Up, Left, Right (arrow keys) to navigate the spaceship.